Hidayat Heydarov

-Hidayat Heydarov (Hidayət Heydərov, born 27 July 1997) is an Azerbaijani judoka in men’s 73 kg.
+Hidayat Heydarov (Hidayət Heydərov, born 27 July 1997) is an Azerbaijani judoka in the men's 73 kg.

 He is a four-time European Judo Champion (2017, 202224).

-In 2024, he won the Gold Medal in the Olympic Games in Paris, the World Championships in Abu Dhabi and the European Championships in Zagreb.
+In 2024, he won the gold medal at the Olympic Games in Paris, the World Championships in Abu Dhabi and the European Championships in Zagreb.

 Biography

 Heydarov was born on July 27, 1997, in the city of Alxasava, Goychay District, Azerbaijan.
 When Hidayat was three years old, the family moved to Baku.
 At the age of six, Heydarov's father enrolled him in the judo section of the Specialized Children and Youth Sports School of Olympic Reserves No. 13, located near the Neftchilar metro station.
 His first coach was Tarlan Hasanov, who is still his coach as of 2024.
-One of Heydarov's influences was Elnur Mammadli, 2008 Olympic judo champion who later became Heydarov's coach.
-Heydarov also named Irish mixed martial artist Conor McGregor as a hero of his.
+One of Heydarov's influences was Elnur Mammadli, the 2008 Olympic judo champion who later became Heydarov's coach.
+Heydarov also named Irish mixed martial artist Conor McGregor as someone he looked up to.

 In 2012, he won a bronze medal at the Azerbaijan Youth Championship.
 In 2013 and 2014 became the European champion among youths in weight up to 60 and 66 kg, respectively.
 In 2013 he won the national championship.

 In 2014, he entered the Azerbaijan State Academy of Physical Culture and Sports.

 In 2015, in Abu Dhabi he became the world champion among juniors, and a year later in Malaga he became the European champion among juniors, and in Orenburg he won the European Cup.
 In 2017 he took bronze at the Grand Slam tournament in Paris.
 And in the same year he became the European champion in judo in the weight category up to 73 kg, having beaten Musa Mogushkov from Russia in the final.
 Thus, Heydarov became the only judoka who won all four European titles, and the European Judo Union named him the best young judoka in Europe.